Ankylosing Spondylitis (cont.)

 Learn more about: Azulfidine

-Research has shown that for persistent ankylosing spondylitis with spinal involvement that is unresponsive to anti-inflammatory medications, both sulfasalazine and methotrexate are ineffective.
+Medical research has shown that for persistent ankylosing spondylitis with spinal involvement that is unresponsive to anti-inflammatory medications, both sulfasalazine and methotrexate are ineffective.
 Newer, effective medications for spine disease attack a messenger protein of inflammation called tumor necrosis factor (TNF).
 These TNF-blocking medications have been shown to be extremely effective for treating ankylosing spondylitis by stopping disease activity, decreasing inflammation, and improving spinal mobility.
 Examples of these TNF-blockers include etanercept (Enbrel), infliximab (Remicade), adalimumab (Humira), and golimumab (Simponi).
+In 2016, adalimumab (Humira) was approved for the treatment of uveitis (inflammation in the eyes).

 Several major points about the treatment of ankylosing spondylitis deserve emphasis.
 There is an early, underdiagnosed stage of spondylitis that occurs before plain X-ray testing can detect classic changes.
 Patients who are treated earlier respond better to treatments.
 Current disease-modifying drugs such as methotrexate, sulfasalazine, and leflunomide (Arava), which can be effective for joint inflammation of joints away from the spine, are not effective for spinal inflammation.
 If nonsteroidal anti-inflammatory drugs (NSAIDs) are not effective in a patient whose condition is dominated by spinal inflammation (and 50% do respond), then biologic medications that inhibit tumor necrosis factor (TNF inhibitors) are used.
 All TNF inhibitors, including Remicade, Enbrel, Humira, and Simponi can be effective in treating ankylosing spondylitis.
 The improvement that results for TNF inhibition is sustained during years of treatment.
 If the TNF inhibitors are discontinued, for whatever reason, relapse of disease occurs in virtually all patients within a year.
 If TNF inhibitor is then resumed, it is typically effective.